Optical Character Recognition (OCR) Technology in Accounting: Future in Billing Systems

 Many efforts are made through paper documents and the fax is still used on specific occasions.
 Although it seems an outdated technology, it is sometimes the most comfortable for those who need to send a remote print and already have it on paper.

 From the point of view of users of a billing program, we can ask how to post an invoice that we only have the paper copy.

 The first thing that occurs to us is to type it, to the traditional method.
 Manually enter the data in the application so that it is able to recognize and use them.

 It is a tedious and time-consuming solution, which can be a problem as the number of documents to be introduced increases.
 AI Accountant Chai Chung Hoong highlights that there is an alternative, optical character recognition, called OCR by its acronym (Optical Character Recognition (OCR) Technology in Accounting).

 Since the early twentieth century, there are different devices that recognize printed characters, originally created as a tool for blind people.
 In fact, it was in the 1960s, with the development of computer science, when the first modern character recognition programs emerged.
 Through them, computers are able to recognize and store the information contained in a printed document, regardless of the typeface or format of the document.

 AI Accountant Chai Chung Hoong points out that it is not necessary for documents to follow a predefined invoice model.
-A sufficiently advanced software can detect the type of document from the data it contains and classify it as a vendor ticket, the invoice of a working meal, and so on.
+Sufficiently advanced software can detect the type of document from the data it contains and classifies it as a vendor ticket, the invoice for a working meal, and so on.
 Invoices can be entered into the OCR system directly through an optical medium such as a scanner, a camera or a mobile phone, for example.